Rollins Pass: Middle Park and South Boulder Wagon Road Company

 Original log cribbing on Rollins Pass, laid by John Q.A.
 Rollins, to aid with the passage of wagons in this area along Guinn Mountain.
-This view is looking due east; out of frame and directly below at right, is Yankee Doodle Lake.
+This view is looking due east; out of frame and directly below at right is Yankee Doodle Lake.

 John Rollins capitalized on this and received approval for his toll wagon road on Tuesday, February 6, 1866.
-The Council and House of Representatives of Colorado Territory passed an act signed by the governor approving the wagon road as the "Middle Park and South Boulder Wagon Road Company."
+The Council and House of Representatives of Colorado Territory passed an act signed by the governor approving the wagon road as the "Middle Park and South Boulder Wagon Road Company".
 Records reflect the incorporators as "John Q.A.
 Rollins, Perley Dodge, Frederic C. Weir."
 Yet, the "Rollins road" through Boulder Pass was not completed until the first half of August 1873.
-While the newspaper articles cited "wagons can now be taken over this route without the slightest trouble," other articles countered, "the trail ... is splendid for horses but fearful for wagons" and "the rocks, mud-holes, bogs, creeks, boulders and sidling ledges of that road, can only be appreciated by being seen, the only wonder is that a wagon can be taken over at all."
+While the newspaper articles stated that "wagons can now be taken over this route without the slightest trouble," other articles countered, "the trail ... is splendid for horses but fearful for wagons" and "the rocks, mud-holes, bogs, creeks, boulders and sidling ledges of that road, can only be appreciated by being seen, the only wonder is that a wagon can be taken over at all."
 Other articles were a bit more grim, referring to the wagon road as a "little more than the rocky ridge of a precipice along which lurked death and disaster."
-Newspaper records reflect on Friday, June 12, 1874, James Harvey Crawford along with his wife, Margaret Emerine Bourn Crawford, made pioneer history as the first (nonindigenous) couple to cross Rollins Pass by wagons, and Mrs. Crawford is credited as the first woman to cross the pass.
-That day held many challenges, including a two-hour blizzard, "which was of terrific violence" and she remarked in a newspaper article, "the bumping was so hard I thought I was nearly dead."
+Newspaper records reflect on Friday, June 12, 1874, that James Harvey Crawford along with his wife, Margaret Emerine Bourn Crawford, made pioneer history as the first (nonindigenous) couple to cross Rollins Pass by wagon, and Mrs. Crawford is credited as the first woman to cross the pass.
+That day held many challenges, including a two-hour blizzard, "which was of terrific violence", and she remarked in a newspaper article, "the bumping was so hard I thought I was nearly dead."
 As there was no formal road constructed from "Yankee Doodle Camp on up, only an Indian trail, she and the children had been left behind while her husband took the wagon pulled by a pair of mules, a team of horses and a yoke of oxen on up and camped.
 Then he came back for her with the team and the running gear only of the wagon, and she had to hold the children on someway, despite the dreadful bumping" with the "wagon almost standing on end."